 Not just an AWESOME Aretha Franklin song!
 It’s a way of life!

-Now, let me be clear… I’m not about to go into a lecture about having enough self-respect to avoid casual sex.
+Now, let me be clear… I’m not about to go into an 80,s after school special type lecture about self-respect.
 That’s SO not the point!
 The point is, have enough self-respect to avoid doing things that are harmful to you!
 Have enough self-respect to take care of yourself!

 Sometimes this might relate to something physical like nourishing your body or exercising.
 It could even mean quitting smoking or drinking.
 But sometimes it will also relate to something mental or spiritual.
 Like upholding boundaries, saying no, and setting aside the time you need for self-improvement!